faridagharbawy11/LOFO-Cinema-Website/README.md

 - Browse movies by category or search
 - View showtimes and available seats
 - User registration and login
-- Book tickets using credit card or Fawry (simulated)
+- Book tickets using credit card or Fawry
-- Receive email confirmations (if implemented)
-- Cancel bookings within allowed time
-- Admin panel for adding, editing, and removing movies
-- Manager view for reports (optional/future scope)

 ---